ANANDSUNNY0899/Royale_Flushdown_BettingApp/README.md

 -   **Complete Game Loop:** The game handles everything from shuffling and dealing to scoring tricks and declaring a final winner.
 -   **"Play Again" Functionality:** Once a game is over, you can instantly start a new one without refreshing the page.

+- the Strategic AI:
+"Developed challenging AI opponents that don't just play randomly.
+They follow strategic rules, such as winning a trick when possible or playing their lowest card to save high cards for later."
+Add a point about the Custom Notifications:
+"Replaced standard browser alert() pop-ups with a custom, animated notification system for a modern and seamless user experience."

 ---

 ## How to Run This Project